 North Wind Journal

 The latest edition of the Society's Journal, North Wind, was mailed out to members of the Society at the end of May, If you are not a member, all the articles will also be available to you online later this summer.
 In the meantime you can access a complete Archive of previous issues, going back to its inception in 1982.
 (12th June 2013)

 You can now join the George MacDonald Society online as well as by post.
-The annual subscription is $15 (equivalent to £10) and includes a copy of the Society's academic journal North Wind when it is next published in 2014.
+The annual subscription is £12.50 Sterling (equivalent to $20.00 USD) and includes a copy of the Society's academic journal North Wind when it is next published in 2014.